THE ENDURANCE DOCTRINE

 6.5 Technological Surprise

-The US military has capabilities that have not yet been deployed, including potentially new electronic warfare systems, cyber weapons targeting Iranian command and control, and classified offensive capabilities.
-The assumption that the current pattern of operations will continue unchanged may prove wrong.
+The US military has capabilities that have not yet been deployed, including potentially new electronic warfare systems, cyber capabilities, or classified weapons platforms.
+A technological surprise could alter the cost calculus significantly.

 7. Conclusion: The Logic of Endurance

 Iran’s strategy is not to win tomorrow.
-It is to still be standing when the empire gets tired and goes home — exactly as has happened in every previous theatre of American military intervention.
-On that measure, four weeks into Operation Epic Fury, the assessment is as follows:
+It is to still be standing when the empire gets tired and goes home.
+By that metric, four weeks into Operation Epic Fury, Iran’s strategy is performing according to design:

-- A US intelligence official has resigned in protest, indicating internal dissent within the national security establishment
+• A US intelligence official has resigned in protest, indicating internal dissent within the national security apparatus

 Iran’s war will end at a negotiating table, not on a battlefield.
-And when it does, the side that endured will set the terms.
+And when it does, the side that endured longest will negotiate from the strongest position.

 Sources